Corse, St Margaret Church

 Attraction Type: Historic Church

-Location: Off the A417, north of Gloucester, 1 mile north of Hartpury.
+Location: Off the A417, north of Gloucester, one mile north of Hartpury.
 Signposted to the left of the A road.

 Photo Credit: Trevor Rickard, licensed for reuse under the Creative Commons Licence